For Diane, who saw me.

 “Yeah, I mean, there’s really only one way to hang somebody, and they already–“

-A buzzer went off, the door in front of them opening not a second later with an echoing, metallic pop.
+A buzzer sounded, the door opening a second later with an echoing, metallic pop.
 A tall, thin man with a shaved head stepped out of the comparative blackness of the vestibule.
 A dark suit rendered him just hands and head in negative space; means of deed and intent.
-Pulling up a chair in the light, he seemed at ease, in his element.
+Pulling up a chair in the light, he seemed in his element.
 This was his show.

-“So, nothing?” he asked, parts confounded and amused.
+“So, nothing?” he asked, confounded.
 “I went to all that trouble, and you don’t actually know anything?
-Jesus, if I’d known that, you might still be sitting at the bar and I could be at the Met.” he said.
+Jesus, if I’d known that, you’d still be sitting at the bar and I could be at the Met,” he said.

-The boys gave him a look.
-They’d been to the site.
-The data Miyamoto handed them was extensive, and they’d nearly gone public with it.
-They knew a little more than nothing.
+The guys gave him a look.
+Miyamoto had given them the keys to the kingdom.
 The man saw them doing the math and walked it back some.

 “Well, nothing actionable.
-I know she told you about the op, and us, and the NES, but I mean, if you knew what I thought you knew, oh my God,” he said, his eyes turning wide, “there wouldn’t be enough bleach in the world to clean up this floor.”
+I know she told you about the op, and us, and the NES, but if you knew what I thought you knew,” he said, looking aside to the floor, “not enough bleach on the world.”

 “You know why we don’t kill people like you?”
 The man asked, cocking his head to the side.
-“It’s nothing as sophomoric as martyrdom; martyrs sell t-shirts, not revolutions.
+“It’s not martyrdom; martyrs sell t-shirts, not revolutions.
 You’re going to walk out of here tonight because I want you to shout what you know from the rooftops.

 “Even if it does get out, shock and novelty have a shelf life.
-The sentiment would shift to resignation, and like PRISM or MKUltra, it’d just be a fact of life.”
+The sentiment would shift to resignation.
+Like PRISM or MKUltra, it’d just be a fact of life.”

 The red line barreled ahead between the tile.
 A kind of dread washed over Fraction and Walker as the man spoke, pulling back the curtain on something they’d thought a paranoid fantasy.
-This man wasn’t even walking between the raindrops, he was scheduling the storm.
+He wasn’t even walking between the raindrops, he was scheduling the storm.